 There are plenty of worthy achievements for words of affirmation:

 - Who was the first to complete a certain training module?

 - Who attended an educational webinar or lunch and learn?

 - Who asked your service desk before downloading new software?

 When it comes time to recognize a team member, in-person or video calls are always best to convey smiles and important body language cues.
-Unfortunately, we know it’s not always possible or realistic for SAPOs or individual team leads to chat with every employee this way.
+Unfortunately, we know it’s not always possible or realistic for Security Awareness Program Owners or individual team leads to chat with every employee this way.
 Sometimes an email or quick live chat message over Slack, Google Workspace, etc. can do the trick.

 Even saying, “Hey, Kim.
 Proud of you for being the first to complete the MFA module!” or “Trevor, you were the only one to call out that phishing email!
 Way to go!” can go a long way.
 Encourage managers to follow up with helpful questions, such as, “What was the most important thing you learned about MFA?” or “What made you second-guess that email?” to pass along feedback.